Children in care education: The HOPE virtual school

 Information about The HOPE virtual school and how it works

-What is The HOPE - Bristol's virtual school for children in care (CiC)?
+What is The HOPE - Bristol's virtual school?

 The pupils of The HOPE attend real schools/settings.
 The head teacher and/or the designated teacher of each real school provide information to The HOPE's staff to allow them to monitor and track each pupil and to advise on any support available to help pupils achieve their potential.

 The HOPE is a cross phase school and our pupils range from 2 to 18 years.

 The HOPE includes three groups of children and young people who are:

 - in the care of / a care leaver of Bristol and educated in Bristol

 - in the care of / a care leaver of Bristol and educated in another local authority

 - in the care of another local authority but educated in Bristol

 Many individual children and young people in care enjoy and do well at school.
 However, as a group, children in care do not perform as well in their education as their peers.